 Table of Contents

 Jams, jellies, fruit butter, and preserves are all delicious spreads made with fruit and sugar.
-Each one uses the fruit differently, but I feel that preserves are one of the quickest, easiest and also most delicious ways to use seasonal fruit.
-Preserves keep the texture of the fruit while natural pectin thickens the spread leaving it slightly more thin and always spreadable.
-With a few simple ingredients and just a few minutes, you can choose to can it for long-term shelf life or keep in the refrigerator and use it right away!
+Each one uses the fruit differently, but I feel that preserves are one of the quickest, easiest, and most delicious ways to use seasonal fruit.
+Preserves keep the texture of the fruit while natural pectin thickens the spread, leaving it slightly thinner and always spreadable.
+With a few simple ingredients and just a few minutes, you can choose to can it for long-term shelf life or keep it in the refrigerator and use it right away!

 Honestly, preserves and canning are so easy.
 You will love this!